 SpyFu monitors and analyzes competing sites’ SEO efforts in as much detail as one’s own.
 With this tool, webmasters can see keywords that competitors have previously bought on Google Ads plus every SERP (search engine results page) they’ve had for the last 12 years.

-With this information, the webmaster can either compete for certain keywords or look for other more effective strategies.
+With these resources, the webmaster can either compete for certain keywords or look for other more effective strategies.
 In any case, knowledge is power, and this tool offers plenty of both.

 This is another software suite that a webmaster will want to keep on hand for any SEO endeavor.
 It goes hand-in-hand with all the aforementioned services.